 There are many different types of epilepsy brain surgery.
-The type your child might have depends on their type of seizures, and where the seizures begin in their brain.
-Here are some of the most commonly performed types of epilepsy surgery.
+The type your child has depends on their type of seizures, and where the seizures begin in their brain.
+Here are some of the more common types of epilepsy surgery.

-This surgery separates the two hemispheres (halves) of the brain.
-It is mainly used for generalised seizures, particularly frequent drop attacks.
-It is sometimes used for myoclonic seizures that affect the whole body.
-It is also sometimes used for severe focal seizures that start in one hemisphere and spread to the other.
+During this surgery the 2 hemispheres (halves) of the brain are separated.
+It is mainly used for generalised seizures, particularly frequent drop attacks (tonic and atonic seizures), and myoclonic seizures that affect the whole body.
+It is also used for severe focal seizures that start in one hemisphere and spread to the other.

-This is major surgery to separate, or remove, one half of the outer layer of the brain from the other.
-It is performed in children who have seizures because one half of their brain is badly damaged or not working properly.
+This is major surgery to remove or separate (disconnect) one half of the outer layer of the brain from the other.
+It is for children who have seizures because one half of their brain is badly damaged or not working properly.
+Removing one hemisphere is called ‘hemispherectomy’.
 Sometimes the hemisphere is not removed, but completely disconnected from the rest of the brain.
-This is called ‘hemispherotomy’.
+This is called hemispherotomy.

 This information has been produced under the terms of The Information Standard.